impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 (stopping here for the day; 62056 words)

-The first thing I do is go into [the `rbenv` file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv) to refresh my memory of how the hook paths are loaded into the shell.
-[Here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L86) we see that we construct `RBENV_HOOK_PATH` by concatenating several directories into a single, colon-delimited string.
-And [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-hooks#L55) we see `RBENV_HOOK_PATH` being used to populate the `hook_paths` variable in `rbenv-hooks`.
+The first thing I do is go into [the `rbenv` file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv){:target="_blank" rel="noopener"} to refresh my memory of how the hook paths are loaded into the shell.
+[Here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L86){:target="_blank" rel="noopener"} we see that we construct `RBENV_HOOK_PATH` by concatenating several directories into a single, colon-delimited string.
+And [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-hooks#L55){:target="_blank" rel="noopener"} we see `RBENV_HOOK_PATH` being used to populate the `hook_paths` variable in `rbenv-hooks`.
 That new variable, in turn, is searched for files that match the pattern `"$path/$RBENV_COMMAND"/*.bash`.
 Those bash script filepaths are then `echo`'ed to STDOUT.
 For example, if one of the paths in our `RBENV_HOOK_PATHS` env var is `/usr/local/etc/rbenv.d/`, and we're searching for `rehash`-related hooks, then we echo the filepaths of all files ending in ".bash" inside the directory `/usr/local/etc/rbenv.d/rehash/`.
-Lastly, [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-rehash#L159) we see that the `echo`'ed filepaths are stored in a variable, which is then iterated over, and each filepath is `source`ed into the shell.
+Lastly, [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-rehash#L159){:target="_blank" rel="noopener"} we see that the `echo`'ed filepaths are stored in a variable, which is then iterated over, and each filepath is `source`ed into the shell.

 I check whether the `/usr/local/etc/rbenv.d/` directory currently exists.
 It does not, so I create it as well as the `rehash` subdirectory inside it.
 Then I create a bash script named `hello.bash`, and inside it I add the following code;